 You View some Clients as Less Valuable than others

-No doubt, you have clients that spend more with your each week or month than others.
-However that doesn’t make them more valuable.
-Even clients that spend a little can be enormously important because of their longevity, their recommendations to other prospective clients, and the possibility that their needs will change over time requiring more or different services or product offerings.
+No doubt, you have clients that spend more with your every week or month than others.
+However, that doesn’t make them more valuable.
+Even clients who spend a little can be enormously important because of their longevity, recommendations to other prospective clients, and the possibility that their needs will change over time, requiring more or different services or product offerings.
 Make every client feel valuable no matter how much they spend with your spa or massage practice.
 It will pay huge dividends in the long run.

 You are Cutting Corners that affect Customers

-Your clients’ needs may be changing but to meet them requires making an investment in new treatments, products or equipment.
-You may find to expand services, your staff require additional training you need to ramp up hiring.
+Your clients’ needs may be changing but to meet them requires investing in new treatments, products, or equipment.
+You may find to expand services, your staff requires additional training you need to ramp up hiring.
 Whatever the need, you can lose customers if you fail to put in the time and money to meet evolving client needs.

-If you want to maintain a winning business, conduct a check-up periodically to make sure your attitude is engaging clients and not driving them out the door.
+If you want to maintain a winning business, conduct a check-up periodically to ensure your attitude is engaging clients and not driving them out the door.